imixs/manik-hot-deploy/README.md

 ##Autodeployment vs. Hotdeployment (Incremental Deployment)

-Most application servers like GlassFish? or JBoss are supporting two different modes of automatic deployment.
+Most application servers like GlassFish or JBoss/WildFly are supporting two different modes of automatic deployment.
 The autodeployment and the hotdeplyoment (also called incremental deployment).